Strategy

 Can steel-look aluminum pass for real steel in adaptive reuse?
 Yes.
 The sightline width (1"-1.25") and square-shouldered profile are visually indistinguishable from true steel at normal viewing distance.
 The aluminum version weighs less, insulates better, costs 80-90% less, and has no tariff exposure on steel.

 Do premium windows slow down DB schedules?
 No - if specified early.
 Factory-glazed European units often install faster than site-glazed domestic alternatives because there's no on-site glazing step.
 The schedule risk comes from late specification, not from the product.
+For teams working with modular or prefab construction, factory-glazed cassettes can cut install time even further.

 Send me your drawings (PDF + DWG), rough openings, and performance targets.
-I'll return a proposal with landed DDP pricing and performance documentation within 24-48 hours.
-Request a Quote
+Budget estimate the same or next working day, with shop drawings and landed DDP pricing within 2-3 working days after review.
+Request a Quote | Get in Touch | Product Brochures & DWG Files

 Kai, your window guy!